Abhoryo/APYJsFormValidationBundle/README.md

 This bundle generate automatically a script to perform validations of a form in javascript.

-It use the same constraints defined with annotations for your entity or your document.
+It use the same constraints defined with annotations in your entity or your document.

 This bundle is `g11n` compatible.(i18n + L10n)